arpatterson31/reading-notes/Code301notes/class02-state-props.md

 ## Article - React - State and Lifecycle

+- React components have built-ins
+  - state - stores property values
+  - props - variables passed to it by it's parent component

+- Lifecycle methods
+  - runs to mount and unmount component

+### State usage

+- Do not modify state directly
+  - use `setState():`
+- State updates are merged
+  - react merges the object you provide into the current state

 ## Article - React - Handling Events

 - Handling events with React are similar to handling events on DOM elements